barunipriyats/Java-Lab-Programs/README.md

 # Java Programs
-Java programs which contains lab works, worksheets and a mini-project.
+This repository consists of my academic lab works, worksheets and a mini-project.